-Clean Water Standards - Clean water standards are the foundation of DEQ's water quality program.
+Clean Water Standards - Clean water standards are the foundation of the DEQ's water quality program.
 Standards establish water quality goals by designating beneficial uses for each water body and setting criteria to protect those uses.
-Beneficial uses include public water supply, fish and aquatic life, recreation, irrigation and more.
+Beneficial uses include public water supply, fish and aquatic life, recreation, irrigation, and more.

-303(d) list - Section 303(d) of the Clean Water Act requires states to develop a list of water bodies that do not meet the State's clean water standards.
-DEQ uses existing scientific data from a variety of sources to assess water quality and determine which water bodies should be listed.
-Once a list is developed, DEQ must prioritize the list and submit it to the Environmental Protection Agency (EPA) for approval.
-DEQ submitted a 2004/2006 Section 303(d) list to EPA in May 2006 and is waiting for approval.
-A total of 1,117 of approximately 37,600 water bodies in Oregon (3%), are on the list for at least one pollutant.
+303(d) List - Section 303(d) of the CWA requires states to develop a list of water bodies that do not meet the state's clean water standards.
+The DEQ uses existing scientific data from a variety of sources to assess water quality and determine which water bodies should be listed.
+Once a list is developed, the DEQ must prioritize the list and submit it to the EPA for approval.
+The DEQ's 2004/2006 Section 303(d) list was approved by EPA in March 2007.
+A total of 1,117 of approximately 37,600 water bodies in Oregon (three percent) are on the list for at least one pollutant.

-Total Maximum Daily Loads (TMDLs) - Once a waterbody is placed on the 303(d) list, the CWA requires states to develop a plan to meet clean water standards.
-This plan is called a TMDL.
-TMDLs describe the maximum amount of pollutants from municipal, industrial, commercial and surface runoff sources, including natural background that can enter waterways without violating clean water standards.
+Total Maximum Daily Loads - Once a waterbody is placed on the 303(d) list, the CWA requires states to develop a plan to meet clean water standards.
+This plan is called a TMDL, which describe the maximum amount of pollutants from municipal, industrial, commercial and surface runoff sources including natural background that can enter waterways without violating clean water standards.

 Implementing a TMDL often includes revising industrial and municipal wastewater permits to incorporate revised permit limits.
-On agricultural land, implementation plans are developed through the Oregon Department of Agriculture's SB1010 process.
+On agricultural lands, implementation plans are developed through the Oregon Department of Agriculture's Senate Bill 1010 process.
 On state and private forestlands, the Department of Forestry has the lead in providing water quality protection through the Forest Practices Act and long range management plans.
 In urban areas, local governments take the lead in developing TMDL implementation plans.
 The U.S. Forest Service and the Bureau of Land Management are responsible for developing water quality restoration plans for lands under their jurisdiction.

 Under most circumstances, TMDL implementation plans for improved water quality rely on cooperation among landowners and land managers within a river basin.
-Local watershed councils, Soil and Water Conservation Districts or other organizations will serve as community-based coordination points for these united efforts.
+Local watershed councils, Soil and Water Conservation Districts or other organizations serve as community-based coordination points for these united efforts.
 TMDL implementation plans describe actions that will be taken to reduce pollution.

-Industrial and Domestic Wastewater Permitting - DEQ's wastewater management program regulates and minimizes adverse impacts of pollution on Oregon's waters from point sources of pollution.
-The term "point source" generally refers to wastewater discharged into water or onto land though a pipe or a discernible channel.
-These point sources operate under the terms of a federal National Pollutant Discharge Elimination System (NPDES) or state Water Pollution Control Facilities (WPCF) wastewater discharge permit issued by DEQ.
-DEQ currently manages about 4,650 water quality permits including 4,200 federal NPDES permits and 450 WPCF permits.
+Industrial/Domestic Wastewater Permitting - The DEQ's wastewater management program regulates and minimizes adverse impacts of pollution on Oregon's waters from point sources of pollution.
+The term "point source" generally refers to wastewater discharged into water or onto lands though a pipe or a discernible channel.
+These point sources operate under the terms of a federal National Pollutant Discharge Elimination System (NPDES) or state Water Pollution Control Facilities (WPCF) wastewater discharge permit issued by the DEO.
+The DEO currently manages over 5,000 water quality permits, including 4,700 federal NPDES permits and more than 500 WPCF permits.
 Point sources requiring an NPDES permit include wastewater treatment plants, various industries such as pulp and paper plants and food processors, as well as municipal stormwater systems for Oregon's larger urban areas.